lezhangisu/ComS_572-Fall_2018-ISU/Lab1/README.md

 python solver.py num1 num2
 ```

-Where num1 is the index number of intranets, and num2 is the mode (0 for single-algorithm mode, 1 for multi-algorithm mode)
+Where num1 is the index number of intranets

+and num2 is the mode (0 for single-algorithm mode, 1 for multi-algorithm mode)

 ### 2. Solution to World Wide Web Searching